Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

 It seems reasonable that a supermarkets sales follow a daily cycle - many customers shop on the weekend, for example.
 Alternatively we can also create a slice of the data that displays weekly or monthly data.

 Initially I wanted to have a weekly view.
-Unfortunately, the Date values are very erratic.
-This is because in many cases, a given week has only one data point, while other weeks have 0 data points and others still have multiple data points.
+However, the Date values are irregular and this is problematic; in many cases, a given week has only one data point, while other weeks have 0 data points and others still have multiple data points.
 Downsampling to weekly data in this case gives us NaNs for many weeks.

 As a result, I will upsample to Daily data and interpolate views between existing data points using a quadratic function.
 If our model's performance is poor on this view, we can always try a monthly framing of the problem.

 ```python